Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### 2015 Paris Climate Convention
 The PCC in 2015 attempted to build on the successes of the Kyoto protocol whilst also modernising it.

-## Interdependence
-As I've hinted at and I'm sure you've realised by now, the water and carbon cycles are linked in many ways.